-Comparative Statements of Cash Flows - The statement of cash flows is presented on the direct method of reporting, which reflects cash flows from operating, investing and noncapital financing activities.
+Comparative Statements of Cash Flows - The comparative statements of cash flows is presented on the direct method of reporting, which reflects cash flows from operating activities.
 Cash collections and payments are reflected in this statement to arrive at the net increase or decrease in cash for the year.